alex-antonison/health-etl-data-platform/README.md

 ### Project Setup

-To simulate data, I first spin up a postgres database via docker in the [app-database](./app-database/) directory.
-With docker running, all you need to do is run:
+To set up this project, you first need to set up the app-database that is used for simulating user activity via the [app-database](./app-database/) directory

 ```bash
 docker-compose up -d